 Some items will not fit in boxes and will have to be placed in the car “as is.”
 Wrap anything that might get dirty or has loose parts with plastic stretch wrap.
-As I was sending a boy to school, he did not have many decorative or other large items.
+The plastic wrap can also be used to hold drawers closed and contain items in a laundry basket or trash can.

 Label, label, label EVERYTHING for the move to college:

 Label every box with your child’s dorm name, room number, and name.
 Hopefully you will be met at the curb by some smiling upper classmen who will empty your car and have everything to the dorm room in less than 10 minutes.
 However, you want these willing souls to bring your stuff to the correct room!

 Pile all of your stuff by the door and prepare to load it in the car.

 Using these College Packing Tips for your Move to College will save time and headaches once you arrive at your school.
 The more you can compact the items into containers that are easily carried and stacked, the better it will fit in your car and the easier it will be to get to the dorm room.